epsniff/dataux/README.md

-# Mixer
+# DataUX

-Mixer is a MySQL proxy powered by Go which aims to supply a simple solution for MySQL sharding.
+DataUX is a MySQL proxy powered by Go which proxies traffic to multiple backends Elasticsearch, Mysql, ??.

 ## Features